Santa Ana Walnut Growers: 1910: Santa Ana Walnut Growers

 Minor league baseball was first hosted in Santa Ana, California in 1910, when the Santa Ana "Walnut Growers" became founding members of the Class D level Southern California Trolley League.

-The team was also referred to as the "Sand Dabs."
-Redondo Beach was one of six charter franchises when the league formed for the 1910 season under league president Jim McCormick.
-The Redondo Beach Wharf Rats joined the franchises from Long Beach, California (Long Beach Clothiers), Los Angeles, California (Los Angeles McCormicks and Los Angeles Maiers), Pasadena, California (Pasadena Silk Sox) and Redondo Beach, California (Redondo Beach Wharf Rats) to form the league.
+Redondo Beach was one of six charter franchises when the league formed for the 1910 season under league president Jim McCormick and league secretary was Santa Ana's Ed Crolic who, in some sources, is listed as the team's manager.
+The Walnut Growers joined franchises from Long Beach, California (Long Beach Clothiers), Los Angeles, California (Los Angeles McCormicks and Los Angeles Maiers), Pasadena, California (Pasadena Silk Sox) and Redondo Beach, California (Redondo Beach Wharf Rats) to form the league.

-The league's "Trolley" name was in reference to all the league franchises, Redondo Beach included, being located in the greater Los Angeles, California area, where the league ballparks were accessible from each other via trolley.
+The league's "Trolley" name was in reference to all the league franchises, Santa Ana included, being located in the greater Los Angeles, California area, where the league ballparks were accessible from each other via trolley.
 Some references refer to the 1910 Santa Ana team as the "Yellow Sox."

 When Santa Ana and the Southern California Trolley League began play in 1910, games were scheduled only on Sundays, with play to continue all year long.
-The Walnut Growers officially began play on April 3, 1910, under their manager, referenced as "Meats."
+The Walnut Growers officially began play on April 3, 1910, under their manager, referenced as "Meats" in some places and league secretary Ed Crolic in others.

 As the season progressed, both the Santa Ana Walnut Growers and Redondo Beach were the top league teams.
 After three weeks of play, both teams had 3–0 records, after seven weeks they were both 6–1 and after ten weeks they were tied with 8–2 records.
 In week eleven, the two teams met, and Redondo Beach ended the tie in the standings, defeating Santa Ana by the score of 8–2.
 This was the final week of league play.

 The Southern California Trolley League had franchises that faced immediate financial difficulty when play began.
 On May 3, 1910, the Pasadena Silk Sox and the Los Angeles Maiers franchises folded simultaneously, reducing the league to four remaining teams.
 On June 13, 1910, the entire Southern California Trolley League permanently disbanded.
 At the time the league folded, the Redondo Beach Warf Rats (9–2) were in first place in the California Trolley League Standings, followed by the Santa Ana Walnut Growers (8–3).
 The Long Beach Clothiers (4–5) and Los Angeles McCormicks (2–7) followed in the final Standings.
 After the league folded, it was reported that league president Jim McCormick organized a league meeting at his pool hall on South Spring Street for the purpose of settling the league's remaining business affairs.